Estee-Noble/LITA--Class-Project/README.md

 ### Tools Used and Method
-- Microsoft Excel
+#### Microsoft Excel [Download Here](htt
 -  Data Cleaning
 -  Data Analysis
 -  DataVisualization

-Data Analysis: The data was analyzed using Microsoft Excel, utilizing Pivot Tables to organize, summarize, and filter the data for easier interpretation.
+#### Data Analysis: The data was analyzed using Microsoft Excel, utilizing Pivot Tables to organize, summarize, and filter the data for easier interpretation.

-Data Visualization: Bar Charts were created in Excel to visually represent the key insights.
+#### Data Visualization: Bar Charts were created in Excel to visually represent the key insights.

 ### Key Metrics and Visualizations:The report includes various visual representations, such as charts and graphs, to depict revenue trends, units sold distribution, and comparative performance metrics.
 These visual tools enhance understanding and facilitate data-driven decision-making